A guide to South African payment rails

 This is a real-time clearing service that enables reconciliation of cleared transactions between participants and facilitates settlement obligations in the SARB settlement system, as well as handling all required reporting - Proxy payments

-This allows users to make a payment without the need to enter an account number; they can instead use their associated mobile number as a proxy - Request to pay
+This allows users to make a payment without the need to enter an account number; they can instead use their associated mobile number or a unique business name (ShapName) as a proxy identifier, referred to as a ShapID. - PayShap Request

 Other popular payment methods that don’t leverage the above rails